 Ingredient Notes & Substitutions

 Cherries – I use fresh bing cherries or sour cherries for this recipe.
 You can use frozen cherries of any variety, too.
-If using sour cherries, it won't come out as sweet, so you will need to add 2 tablespoons of sugar to the recipe.
+If you are using sour cherries, the filling won’t come out as sweet, so you will need to supplement with 2 tablespoons of sugar in the recipe.

 Pie Crust – My go-to is a bakery-bought frozen pie crust.
 Make sure to thaw thoroughly before rolling.